This article explains an easy way to record yourself presenting along with a powerpoint (or other) presentation.

 1. Install Loom on your computer

 Loom currently have an offer for education staff and students, so Loom can be used totally for free.
-For more information on this, see the Loom Covid-19 response page.
+For more information on how to do this, see the Loom page on free access for Students and Educators.

 To install Loom, visit https://www.loom.com/, download the software for your device (it’s available for Mac, Windows, and Chromebooks).
 Run the installer and set up an account.